-Without it, you and other board members could one day have to pay the legal costs of answering a lawsuit, along with any damages awarded.
-Or the HOA itself could be on the hook for covering those expenses on your behalf, potentially depleting the community’s reserves in the process.
+If you serve on an HOA and COA Board, you need to be aware of the potential liability risk.
+HOA/COA board members are sometimes named along with the HOA itself when lawsuits are filed, and without directors and officers insurance, board members could potentially have to pay the legal costs of answering a lawsuit, along with any damages awarded.
+The HOA itself could be on the hook for covering those expenses on your behalf, potentially depleting the community’s reserves in the process.
+This is why directors and officers insurance is vital for every HOA/COA board member.

-The HOA has general liability coverage to protect itself.
-The separate D&O policy covers the actions of board members.
+The separate D&O policy covers the actions of HOA board members.
 It could also cover inactions, such as failing to perform due diligence or neglecting to maintain shared spaces like playgrounds and clubhouses.

 The insurance also covers “breach of fiduciary duty,” such as misusing HOA funds.
 Such claims are fairly rare, however.
 Lawsuits are much more likely to be filed for issues like: